madamov/Cron/test/Test_Cron/Components/Cron.4dbase/Documentation/Classes/Daemon.md

 A daemon executed in a dedicated worker process repeatedly.

-The function, worker name and interval are specified when Cron.add() function is called.

 The function will be executed in the named worker process repeatedly using the specified interval.
 So the function need not contain loop structure.

 ## Constructor